wkvanities/1SPLiTKEY-Merge-Tool/README.md

-Redesigned for 1plitkey visually, pruned everything but Vanity Wallet features.
+Redesigned for 1splitkey.com visually, pruned everything but Vanity Wallet features and changed some colors and branding.

-# bitaddress.org
+# bitaddress.org + 1splitkey.com
 JavaScript Client-Side Bitcoin Wallet Generator

 Now Bitcoin addresses and their corresponding private key can be conveniently